Coping with bereavement during coronavirus

 There is support available for people dealing with bereavement through charities and the NHS.
-Many of these organisations are adapting their services to continue to provide support and information, despite the coronavirus pandemic.

 You can speak to our specialist nurses on our free Support Line at any time, including after someone with pancreatic cancer has died.
 They have the time to listen, and can help you talk through your feelings.

 - Cruse Bereavement Care provide information about grief and coronavirus, and have a free Helpline which is staffed by trained bereavement volunteers who can offer emotional support.
-They are also moving all their bereavement support services to telephone or online rather than face to face.

 - Marie Curie provide bereavement support through their Support Line.
 They also have a lot of information about coping with bereavement.

 - Sue Ryder provide a free online video bereavement counselling.
 They also have information about bereavement.

 - Maggie’s provide support and information through cancer centres and online.
 They have information and blogs about bereavement, and are offering telephone, email and online support at the moment.
 Their centres are also open – call them to arrange a time to visit.

 - The NHS website has information about what to do when someone dies.
 The NHS bereavement helpline provides advice, guidance and practical support if someone you know has died.

 - At a Loss is an organisation that signposts to local and national organisations providing bereavement support.